ericmjl/data-testing-tutorial/docs/chapter3.md

+---
-# Part 3: Checking File Integrity
+title: Part 3 - Checking File Integrity
+---

 Summary of section: Participants will write simple tests that automatically check integrity of their files.
 Also will learn how to create simple change logs of data.
 We will provide a directory of data for this.
 Applied to detecting file tampering.